susanyang17/doc/dev-ref/faq.md

 refer to
 <https://docs.oracle.com/cd/E15523_01/web.1111/e13814/jvm_tuning.htm#PERFM164>)

-# What is the maximal rows and columns ZSS supports?
+# What is the maximal rows and columns Keikai supports?

   - The max column is **16384** (2^14)
   - the max row is **1048576** (2^20)

-ZSS renders cells on demand instead of rendering all cells at once in a browser, but it loads a file's whole content into the memory.
-So the bigger memory your server has, the more rows and columns ZSS can load.
+Keikai renders cells on demand instead of rendering all cells at once in a browser, but it loads a file's whole content into the memory.
+So the bigger memory your server has, the more rows and columns Keikai can load.

 Even if you have sufficient memory, loading time could be an issue.
 Because loading time grows linearly with cell number.
 Under our test